AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/create-custom-role-for-announcement.md

 ---
-title: Custom role for announcement permission
+title: Custom role with scoped announcement permissions
 jcr-language: en_us
 description: Learn how to create a custom role in Adobe Learning Manager that allows announcements only for selected catalogs and user groups.
 ---

-# Create custom role for announcement permission
+# Custom role with scoped announcement permissions

 Administrators can create custom roles with announcement permissions restricted to specific catalogs and user groups.
 This ensures that announcements are targeted, relevant, and only visible to the intended learners.
-Scoped roles help organizations delegate communication tasks to the right people while maintaining control and preventing unnecessary notifications.
+Scoped announcements ensure that the right users receive relevant announcement without sending details to others.

 ## Create a custom role with a specific scope